-Adding a sewer scope inspection to our home inspection service is a smart thing to do.
+Adding a sewer scope inspection to our home inspection service is an intelligent thing to do.
 Replacing or repairing buried drain lines can have significant expense and inconvenience.
 Let us identify if your drain line is clear.
 A drain line video inspection is an optional service.
-Like a home inspection, drain line inspections are visual in nature and do not include dismantling any component other than removing a cleanout cover.
+Like a home inspection, drain line inspections are visual and do not include dismantling any component other than removing a cleanout cover.

 Here’s What is Included:

 - Video scan of the main drain line or “lateral.”

 - Accessing the main drain line from a standard cleanout

 - A link to the video and or images

 - Removing plumbing fixtures, such as a toilet, to access the drain

 - Climbing on the roof to access drains

 - Forcing or cutting off old cleanouts

 - Researching the issuance of permits